HP-20S

-The HP-20S (F1890A) is an algebraic programmable scientific calculator produced by Hewlett Packard from 1989 to 2000.
+The HP-20S (F1890A) is an algebraic programmable scientific calculator produced by Hewlett-Packard from 1987 to 2000.

 A member of HP's Pioneer series, the 20S was a low cost model targeted at students, using the same hardware as the HP-10B business calculator.
 Compared with the higher-end 32S and 42S scientific calculators, the 20S includes much more basic functionality.
-As a student calculator, it also uses infix notation rather than the Reverse Polish notation found in higher-end HP calculators.
+As a student calculator, it also uses infix notation rather than the Reverse Polish notation found in more well-known models of the series.

 Despite these limitations, the 20S is keystroke programmable, supporting up to 99 program lines of fully merged instructions and ten memory registers.

 Hardware

 Introduced at the 1989 Consumer Electronics Show, the HP 20S had an initial retail price of 50 USD.
 Introduced simultaneously was the HP-10B, based on the same hardware but targeting the business calculator market.
 The retail price set a new bar for HP, who credited their delivery of a low-price product to tight integration between their research, development and manufacturing departments.

 The 20S has the same physical form factor and 37-key keypad as other models in the Pioneer series.
 The CPU is an HP Saturn (Bert) chip clocked at 640 kHz.
 With only 256 bytes of RAM, the 20S is at the bottom end of the HP Pioneer range.

 While higher end scientific models in the Pioneer series were fitted with dot-matrix displays that allowed their functionality to be organized into menus (the 22S, 32S and 42S being examples), the 20S has only a more primitive 12-digit seven-segment display.
 Advanced functionality is therefore accessed by a pair of shift keys, with almost every key on the keypad assigned secondary and tertiary functions.

 The initial design used blue and orange shift keys, but a visual refresh in 1999 changed the color scheme to green and purple.